-The Lifeline Program and Link-up for Tribal Lands
+The Lifeline Program & Link-up for Tribal Lands

-Lifeline is a federal program created by the Federal Communications Commission (FCC), designed to help discount telephone and broadband service.
-As a tribal carrier, the FCC allows a discount up to $34.25 per customer, per month.
+Lifeline is a federal program created by the Federal Communications Commission (FCC), designed to help discount telephone and broadband services.
+As a tribal carrier, the FCC allows a discount of up to $34.25 per customer, per month.

 - $24.50 discount for phone service.

 - An additional $9.75 discount for broadband service.

 - If you do not have broadband service, a discount of $24.50 will be applied to your bill.